Skip to main content

 Planned Actions

-Based on current and forecasted weather, Branch I continues to protect critical values along the Lake Chelan shoreline.
+Based on current and forecasted weather, Branch I continues to protect critical values along Lake Chelan shoreline outside of NPS jurisdiction.

-Branch II is standing up structure and community protection in Stehekin.
+Branch II continues structure assessment and community protection in Stehekin and NPS jurisdiction.

-Divisions A and Z are implementing direct and indirect fire line control features from Canoe Creek to Meadow Creek in the Lake Chelan-Sawtooth Wilderness Area to limit risk to values by checking fire growth along Lake Chelan.
+Divisions A and Z are implementing direct and indirect fire line control features from Canoe Creek to Meadow Creek in the Chelan-Sawtooth Wilderness Area to limit risk to values by checking fire growth along lake Chelan.

 Projected Incident Activity